-This course is our response to the ever-increasing mental health concerns facing our society.
+These courses are our response to the ever-increasing mental health concerns facing our society.
 Our aim in offering it is to help build a new generation of community members, employees and leaders who know what building well-being and resilience means, both in a theoretical and a practical sense.

-This course introduces students to the practice of mindfulness as a means of developing greater resilience to challenges in life, school and the workplace; managing stress, creating stronger relationships; and for overall mental health and well-being.
+Foundations of Mindfulness and Resilience: Science and Practice introduces students to the practice of mindfulness as a means of developing greater resilience to challenges in life, school and the workplace; managing stress, creating stronger relationships; and for overall mental health and well-being.
 Students will learn to navigate academic, personal and professional challenges with greater ease.
 They’ll learn to use proven mindfulness techniques to build resilience within themselves, build stronger connections to others, and nurture a sense of belonging.

 - Online, asynchronous (iCourse/eCourse)